Beograd (band)

 Beograd (Београд, trans.
 Belgrade) was a Serbian and Yugoslav electronic music band formed in Belgrade in 1980.

 Beograd was formed by Slobodan Stanić (synthesizer) and Ljubodrag Bubalo (bass guitar, synthesizer), and was soon joined by Ljubodrag's brother Milan Bubalo (rhythm machine, electric drums) and Dejan Stanisavljević (synthesizer, vocals).
-Influenced by acts like Kraftwerk, Ultravox, and Human League, Beograd played a pioneering role in the Yugoslav synth-pop scene.
+Influenced by acts like Kraftwerk, Ultravox, The Human League and OMD, Beograd played a pioneering role in the Yugoslav synth-pop scene.
 Their debut studio album, Remek depo, released in 1983, brought a blend of synth-pop and brass instrument-oriented soul.
 Although the album was highly successful, the group disbanded soon after its release, with the band members continuing their careers in other groups of similar musical style.

 In 2012, Dejan Stanisavljević and Milan Bubalo reformed Beograd with a group of younger musicians, releasing the album Pola/pola in 2015.
 The COVID-19 pandemic sent the band on an indefinite hiatus.
-Although the group never officially announced their disbandment, there were no announcements of new releases or live performances since then, and Milan Bubalo died in 2023.
+Although the group have never officially announced their disbandment, there were no announcements of new releases or live performances since then.
+Milan Bubalo died in 2023.

 History

 The beginnings (1980–1981)

-The band was formed in Belgrade in late 1980 by Slobodan "Gricko" Stanić (synthesizer) and Ljubodrag "Ljuba" Bubalo (bass guitar, synthesizer), the latter being a former member of Uliks (Ulysses, the embryonic Zana) and Rulet (Roulette), who, influenced by acts like Kraftwerk, Ultravox and Human League, decided to form a synth-oriented band.
+The band was formed in Belgrade in late 1980 by Slobodan "Gricko" Stanić (synthesizer) and Ljubodrag "Ljuba" Bubalo (bass guitar, synthesizer), the latter being a former member of Uliks (Ulysses, the embryonic Zana) and Rulet (Roulette), who, influenced by acts like Kraftwerk, Ultravox, the Human League and OMD, decided to form a synth-oriented band.
 The two then invited Električni Orgazam keyboard player Ljubomir Đukić to join the band, but the deal eventually fell through.
 During the following year, the duo was joined by Ljubodrag's brother Milan "Mića" Bubalo (rhythm machine, electric drums) and Dejan Stanisavljević (synths, vocals).
 In the meantime, the band had recorded their newly written material on a four-channel Teac cassette recorder.

 Beograd had their first live performance at the Belgrade Dadov Theatre, where they performed with an additional member who had sequenced the rhythm machine behind the stage.
 In their later live appearances, the band continued the trend of adding another member, usually U Škripcu drummer Miloš Obrenović, mainly performing in Dadov and the Engineering Students' Club.
 However, Stanić left the band, and after a two-month break, the band continued working as a trio.
 Intending to replace Stanić's playing with music samples, previously recorded by the band themselves, the band used the backing tracks on their live performances.